bd6981/crud/README.md

 We don't have to do it this way - we could have a one-way relation.
 But for this example, we go both directions.

+> How is this different from just embedding one schema inside another?

 ### You do: GET Users